 The Kazakh capital invasion of the Georgian economy fits this model only formally in that Kazakhstan is an "Eastern" country.
-Both Kaztransgaz and its only shareholder, Kazmunai'gaz, however, are government-owned companies (Men'shikova, 2006).
+Both Kaztransgaz and its only shareholder, Kazmunaigaz, however, are government-owned companies (Men'shikova, 2006).
 (Kazakhstan's government-owned holding company, Samruk, in turn, is the only shareholder of Kazmunai'gaz11).
-Despite this, the entry of the Kazakh government-owned companies into the Georgian market is, for some reason, labelled as "privatisation," probably in order to present an image of government reform.
+Despite this, the entry of the Kazakh government-owned companies into the Georgian market is, for some reason, labelled as "privatisation" (probably in order to create a reform image for the government),

-Another circumstance that should be discussed separately is that all reforms described here are associated with a malady that could be labelled as "rating-o-mania."
+Another circumstance that should be discussed separately is that all reforms described here are associated with a kind of disease which conventionally could be labelled as "rating-o-mania."

-After the publication of the World Bank's rating list in 2006 entitled "Doing Business," according to which Georgia had made an impressive jump from 112th to 37th place among the world's nations, the Georgian Government announced that its next year's objective would be to push the country forward and to ensure that Georgia would be found among the 20 best nations of the world in the World Bank's rating list for the following year and, in fact, it did assume the 18th place in 2007.
-(Remarkably, the four best nations in the WB ranking include such non-European nations as Singapore, New Zealand, the US and Hong Kong).
+After the publication of the World Bank's rating list titled "Doing Business," according to which Georgia had made an impressive jump from the 112th to the 37th place amongst the world's nations,12 the Georgian Government announced that its next year's objective would be to push the country forward and to ensure that Georgia would be found amongst the 20 best nations of the world in the World Bank's next year's rating list.
+(Remarkably, the five best nations in the WB ranking include such non-European nations as Singapore, New Zealand, US, Canada and Hong Kong).